sevonj/life/README.md

 ### Rust bindings for Godot game engine

 GDScript lacks some features and tools that one would expect from a "real" programming language.
-Development of complex systems has been tedious as many changes resulted in a regression.
+Development of complex systems in GDScript has been tedious as many changes resulted in a regression.
 This is the second project in series of trying out C++, Rust, and C# as a GDScript replacement.

 All game code shall be written in Rust, with possible exception of GDScript for UI elements or other minor things.